Gab-Menezes/gab-menezes.github.io/_posts/2025-01-13-using-the-most-unhinged-avx-512-instruction-to-make-the-fastest-phrase-search-algo.md

                                                               ^
                                                               i

-// Since lhs_last <= rhs_last we need to analyze the MSB's
+// Since lhs_last <= rhs_last we need to analyze the MSBs
 // msb_mask is 64bit x 8 lanes, but the 16LSB's is where this value can
 // change (because this is where the values are poisitioned), so the
-// 48 MSB's are zeroed out.
+// 48 MSBs are zeroed out.

 // (lhs_pack & msb_mask) > 0
 // I'm going to randomly generete some bits for the mask for the sake